Project Integration Management Processes, Tools, Plans, Templates, And Best Tips To Manage

 6. Document Management Systems

 Systems like SharePoint, Google Drive, or Dropbox serve as centralized repositories for storing and sharing project documents, plans, and other project-related information.
-These tools help organize project documentation and control version, ensuring team members have access to the latest project information.
+These tools help organize project documentation and control versions, ensuring team members have access to the latest project information.

 7. Earned Value Management (EVM) Tools